-14. Is a pattern starting to emerge in your dotplot?
+14. Is a patter n starting to emerge in your dotplot? тт. is a patter II Starting to CHICIECINI your actions:

 15. Complete the following sentence to describe what the dots in your dotplot represent.

-Each dot represents the number of times Vicky Nina chooses the object out of attempts assuming she is .

-Now change the Number of repetitions from 90 to 900 and press Draw Samples.
+Each dot represents the number of times Vicky Nina chooses theobject out of attempt assuming she is Now change the Number of repetitions from 90 to 900 and press Draw Samples .
 The applet will now show the results for the number of heads in 1,000 different sets of 10 coin tosses.